davefancher/ReactReduxWorkshop/readme.md

 <hr />

-## Part 5: Differentiating Components
+## Module 5: Differentiating Components

 So far we've worked through creating the project from scratch by importing the appropriate dependencies, defining a simple ```HelloWorld``` component, seeing how props and state relate to components, and building out a simulated login form.
 Now it's time to move on to the heart of the application.